Job Search Masterclass Networking for Your Job Search

 You can't just "power through" this fear when your brain is panicking.
 Pushing through leads to hurried, low-quality networking that creates more stress.

 A Smart Action Plan is needed to calm your brain down and switch control back to your planning center.
 You must prove to your brain that you aren't "taking" their time, but you are "exchanging value" through real interest and respect.
-By making the request seem less like a debt, you allow your thinking brain to come back online, helping you see yourself as a capable peer instead of a beggar.
+When the request feels less like a debt, your thinking brain comes back online, and you start to see yourself as a capable peer instead of a beggar.

 Your fear center views asking for help as a social risk.
 The Smart Action Plan re-frames the talk as a fair exchange of ideas to get your smart thinking back in control.